dobin/yookiterm-challenges/challenge11/challenge11.md

 * Implement a fully working exploit
 * Get our static and dynamic analysis skills to the next level

+## Prepared Files

+There are three files prepared.
+We work mostly on the main file:
+* challenge11-exploit-skel.py (main exploit skeletton file)

+There are also prepared exploits for the program running in gdb, and without gdb:
+* challenge11-exploit-gdb.py
+* challenge11-exploit-final.py

 ## Source

 File: `~/challenges/challenge11/challenge11.c`